MY SITE

 As a science writer I primarily cover human origins, archaeology and evolutionary biology.
 My stories have appeared in outlets including Discover, Science, Smithsonian, Atlas Obscura, and Audubon.

 I earned my PhD in 2016 from Harvard University in Anthropological Archaeology & Human Evolutionary Biology.
 My research focused on understanding the processes by which Homo sapiens spread globally as other human groups, like Neanderthals, went extinct over the past 200,000 years.
-With methodological expertise in radiocarbon dating and geochemical analyses, I've done fieldwork in the Balkans, eastern Europe, and the Levant.
+With methodological expertise in radiocarbon dating and geochemical analyses, I conducted fieldwork in the Balkans, Eastern Europe, and the Levant.

 For undergrad, I attended Dartmouth College and majored in Geochemistry and Anthropology.
 I was class of '08, but didn't earn my degree until 2009, in part because I forgot to pay for a yoga P.E. class.